• Home

 China House, Penang- Review: What’s not to love?

 Everyone who lives in Malaysia or has been to Penang knows that this island is branded as being the country’s Food Capital.
 So during my 7 days in George Town, I was on a mission to eat my way around as many places as I could.
-With my Lonely Planet guide book in hand, I dined at some of the best Nyonya, Indian, Chinese and Thai restaurants.
-But there was one that kept on bringing be back for a taste of something different- China House.
+With my Lonely Planet guidebook in hand, I dined at some of the best Nyonya, Indian, Chinese and Thai restaurants.
+But there was one that kept on bringing me back for a taste of something different- China House.

 It may seem from a birds-eye perspective that it’s going through a bit of an identity crisis.
 Or perhaps it simply saw gaps in the George Town market and decided to give other things a try, creating a unique concept venue.